Ashwin835/Insurance-Regression-Project/README.md

                                                          BEST MODEL
  Based on all the results, the best models to use in order to make accurate insurnace prices is the random forest regression and Support Vector Regression.
-Their adjusted r^2 were the highest, and both their algorithms helped in making the best predictive model, along with very little to no fitting bias errors
+Their adjusted r^2 were the highest, and both their algorithms helped in making the best predictive model, along with very little fitting bias